AppAmbit/appambit-sdk-react-native/appambit_sdk_react_native/appambit_test_app/README.md

 ### NPM

-Add the package to your MAUI project:
+Add the package to your React Native project:

 ```bash
 npm install appambit